yaelth/drive/README.md

 $ drive deinit [--no-prompt]
 ```

-For a complete de-initializing don't forget to revoke account access, [please see revoking account access](#revoking-account-access)
+For a complete deinit-ialization, don't forget to revoke account access, [please see revoking account access](#revoking-account-access)

 ### Pulling

-The `pull` command downloads data from Google Drive that does not exist locally, and deletes local data that is not present on Google Drive.
+The `pull` command downloads data that does not exist locally but does remotely on Google drive, and may delete local data that is not present on Google Drive.
 Run it without any arguments to pull all of the files from the current path:

 ```shell